Rachel2308/from-field-to-frame/README.md

     * **As someone interested in art**
         1. I want to be able to see the work that Holly does in order to learn more about her style
-        2. I want to be able to earn more through reading the blogs on the site
+        2. I want to be able to learn more through reading the blogs on the site

     * **As the owner of the store**
         1. I want to be able to sell my art through the site